Clover-090/Balatro-Cloverfied/README.md

-# Balatro-Cloverfriend
+# Balatro: Clover-fied

-A mod for me and my friends with stupid injokes 'n stuff
+A mod made by me and my friends, adding new jokers based around in-jokes and games we like.

-Requires the latest versions of lovely and steammodded
+New deckskins coming soon an a seperate mod.